funkemunky/Iris-Issues/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Version Information**
-- Iris Anticheat Version
+- Iris Anticheat Version (Latest is not a version):
-- Atlas Version
+- Atlas Version (Latest is not a version):
-- Bukkit/Spigot Version
+- Bukkit/Spigot Version (Latest is not a version):

-**Are you using the ViaVersion plugin?**
+**Are you using the ViaVersion plugin?**:

 **Server Logs**
 Provide the server log of the time the bug occurred.